makerdao/dss-allocator/README.md

 Single contract per `ilk`, which operators can use to:

-- Mint (`draw`) NST from the vault to the AllocatorBuffer.
+- Mint (`draw`) USDS from the vault to the AllocatorBuffer.
-- Repay (`wipe`) NST from the AllocatorBuffer.
+- Repay (`wipe`) USDS from the AllocatorBuffer.

 ### AllocatorBuffer

 A simple contract for the AllocatorDAO to hold funds in.

 - Supports approving contracts to `transferFrom` it.
-- Note that although the `AllocatorVault` pushes and pulls NST to/from the `AllocatorBuffer`, it can manage other tokens as well.
+- Note that although the `AllocatorVault` pushes and pulls USDS to/from the `AllocatorBuffer`, it can manage other tokens as well.

 ### AllocatorRoles